SoftwareOne logo

 This specialty insurance business was growing rapidly and needed a way to drive innovation efficiently and profitably.

-With SoftwareOne's help, the company realised significant savings through strategic licensing negotiations and cloud optimisation.
+With SoftwareOne's help, the company realized significant savings through strategic licensing negotiations and cloud optimization.
 Rather than returning these savings to general funds, they reinvested directly into innovation initiatives—creating a self-sustaining cycle of improvement.

 This disciplined approach has transformed their IT spending profile.